KrisZzzz/DesignPatterns/README.md

 # DesignPatterns
-Demo of design patters for iOS
+Demo of design patterns for iOS